-Splinters, thorns and prickles
+Splinters, thorns and prickles - for children

 splinter; thorn; prickle; sliver; washing; hands; tetanus;